-a.
-Rehabilitation of an Existing Multifamily Housing in an area covered by a CRP.
+Formatted: Normal, Indent: Left: 1", Hanging: 0.38", No bullets or numbering

-- b.
-Installation of a Range Oven, Fire Stop, Auto Stop or comparable extinguishing system over the stove in each unit.
+- Installation of a Range Oven, Fire Stop, Auto Stop or comparable extinguishing system over the stove in each unit. - c.

-5 points - c.
 Installation and maintenance of a camera video security system with at least one (1) camera monitoring each of the following areas: front of each building, back of each building, community room, computer center, rental office, all site entrance/exit roadways and parking areas.
 5 points - d.
 Construction and maintenance of a walking trail, minimum four (4) feet wide and 1250 linear feet paved and continuous.
 At least one (1) permanently anchored weather resistant bench with a back must be installed at the mid-point of the trail.
 Sidewalks are not eligible for these points.

-- e.
+5 points - e.
 Construction and maintenance of perimeter fencing extending around all sides of the development site, except at development entrances.
 Chain link fencing is not eligible for these points.
 5 points - f.
 Construction and/or rehabilitation of development signs, including the Fair Housing Logo, at all entrances to the development site.